algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 - [ ] No crashes and bugs
 - [ ] We must not have half-empty tanks because of oxidation that will make the the remaining liquid unusable
-- [ ] The final result must be the closest possible to the formula
+- [ ] The final result must be the closest possible to the formula, to the tenth
 - [ ] The code must be commented on and in an idiomatic style to be easily readable
-- [ ] The result must be given with the minimum number of steps possible
+- [ ] The result must be given with the minimum number of steps possible (Steps are defined in [the technical terms](#3-technical-terms)
 - [ ] The code's execution time must be as fast as possible!

 ### 2. Related Documents